keithbsmiley-other/emilysite/_posts/2022-4-15-Science-of-Meditation-part-four.md

 ---
 layout: post
-title: "The Science of Meditation: A Hypothesis on How and Why Meditating Can Help Depress and Anxiety (Part 4)"
+title: "The Science of Meditation: A Hypothesis on How and Why Meditating Can Help Depression and Anxiety (Part 4)"
 image: images/brainwaves.jpg
 date: 2022-4-15
 ---